Combined-cycle electric power plant

 The combined-cycle power plant is being constructed on a site located south of the Interstate-70 highway in South Huntingdon Township, Westmoreland County.

-The location was chosen due to its proximity to the Marcellus and Utica gas shale fields, easy access to existing natural gas pipelines and transmission lines and also due to the availability of sufficient water resources.
+The location was chosen due to its proximity to the Marcellus and Utica gas shale fields, as well as existing natural gas pipelines and transmission lines and sufficient water resources.

 Fuel to the plant will be supplied from existing gas fields, minimising the need for new infrastructure.